 Providing Learning Opportunities

-Beneath the ocean’s surface, SCUBA and snorkelling excursions are popular with guests wanting to immerse themselves in the natural beauty of the reef.
-Lizard Island’s dive instructors and guides provide detailed interpretations of the reef systems, as well as providing ‘real-life’ illustrations of the challenges now facing the Barrier Reef.
+Scuba and snorkelling excursions are a compelling reason for guests visit this region, to literally immerse themselves in the natural beauty of the reef.
+Lizard Island’s dive instructors and guides provide detailed interpretations of the reef systems, as well as providing ‘real-life’ illustrations of the challenges now facing the reef.

-Furthering the educational focus, the resort works closely with, and supports the Lizard Island Research Station, which is a facility of the Australian Museum and is widely recognised as one of the major island-based research facilities on the Great Barrier Reef.
+Furthering the educational focus, the resort works closely with, and supports the Lizard Island Research Station, a facility of the Australian Museum and a widely recognised island-based research facility on the Great Barrier Reef.

 Guests have the opportunity to tour the Research Station and personally speak to marine scientists from around the world who share their knowledge about the health of the marine environment, their studies and what potentially can be done to safeguard the future of this diverse ecosystem.

-Lizard Island was declared a National Park in 1937, the surrounding waters were recognised as a National Marine Park in 1974 and the Great Barrier Reef was listed as a UNESCO World Heritage site in 1981.
-As such, the resort adheres to some of the most stringent operating requirements in the Australian tourism industry, managing and reporting daily waste management, potable water testing, administering strict biosecurity measures, monitoring water consumption and managing annual visitor numbers.
+Lizard Island was declared a National Park in 1937; the surrounding waters were recognised as a National Marine Park in 1974, and the Great Barrier Reef was listed as a UNESCO World Heritage site in 1981.
+As a result, the resort adheres to some of the most stringent operating requirements in Australia, managing and reporting daily waste management, potable water testing, administering strict biosecurity measures, monitoring water consumption and managing annual visitor numbers.

-“Continuing awareness and education are key to the future of the Great Barrier Reef,” says Greg Magi.
+“Continuing awareness and education are key to the future of the Great Barrier Reef,” said Leon Pink.

-“Listening to our naturalists and the scientists at the Research Station; experiencing the reef first-hand, coming face to face with its challenges – both naturally occurring and man-made - our guests leave their island stay inspired.
-They are better informed about just how fragile the ecosystem is and how to better become advocates for the future of the Reef.”
+“Listening to our naturalists and the scientists at the Research Station experiencing the reef first-hand, coming face to face with its challenges – both naturally occurring and man-made - our guests leave their island stay better informed about just how fragile the ecosystem is and how to better become advocates for the future of the reef.”

-Lizard Island consistently and enthusiastically seeks ways to improve its environmental commitment and works diligently with the support of Queensland Parks and Wildlife, GBRMPA, Department of Environment and Heritage, local suppliers, clients, partners and members of the local community.
+The team at Lizard Island consistently and proactively seeks ways to improve its environmental commitment and works with the support of Queensland Parks and Wildlife, Great Barrier Reef Marine Park Authority, Department of Environment and Heritage, local suppliers, clients, partners and members of the local community.

-- With the aim of supporting local businesses, 90 per cent of all food supplies on Lizard Island come from local suppliers.
-The restaurant menu changes daily and features fresh seafood (that is ethically caught) and produce from the local mainland hinterland.
+With the aim of supporting local businesses and reducing the resort’s carbon footprint, 90 per cent of all food supplies on Lizard Island come from local Queensland suppliers.
+The restaurant menu features fresh seafood (that is ethically caught) and produce from the local mainland hinterland.

-- Guests also contribute to the environment via the Environmental Management Charge fee where monies collected go directly towards the conservation and protection of the Great Barrier Reef.
+Guests contribute to environmental protection via the Environmental Management Charge fee where monies collected go directly towards the conservation and protection of the Great Barrier Reef.
 Many guests also take the opportunity to donate to the Lizard Island Research Station.